ga4gh/Get-Started-with-GA4GH-APIs/README.md

 ### Session 1: Introduction to GA4GH, Federated Analysis, and the Starter Kit

-**Time:** 11 am - 12 pm
+**Time:** 11 am - 11:30 am

 **Summary:** Overview of GA4GH as a technical standards-setting organization in genomics, outline key technical standards that we will interact with during the tutorial.

 [**Go to Session 1**](./sessions/1/README.md)

-### Session 2: Federated Analysis - Find and access data in the cloud via Data Connect and Data Repository Service (DRS)
+### Session 2: Federated Analysis - Find and access data in the cloud via Data Connect, Data Repository Service (DRS) and Workflow Execution Service WES

-**Time:** 12 pm - 1 pm
+**Time:** 11:30 am - 1 pm

-**Summary:** Interact with real-world implementations of Data Connect and DRS to locate and access files in various datasets.
+**Summary:** Interact with real-world implementations of Data Connect, DRS and WES to locate and access files in various datasets.

 [**Go to Session 2**](./sessions/2/README.md)

-### Session 3: Federated Analysis - Run workflows using the Workflow Execution Service (WES)
+### Session 3: Federated Analysis - Putting the standards together

 **Time:** 2 pm - 3:15 pm

-**Summary:** Interact with real-world implementations of WES to run workflows on the data accessed in the previous session.
+**Summary:** Combine examples from the previous session to perform an end to end task.
+Explore some of the other implementations of the standards explored.

 [**Go to Session 3**](./sessions/3/README.md)